deepsasmal/deepsasmal/README.md

 ### **Tech Professional | Data Scientist | AI Engineer | Cloud Engineer**

 Hi there!
-I'm **Deep**, a technology professional passionate about building scalable systems, crafting intelligent AI workflows, and designing clean engineering architectures.
+I'm **Deep**, a technology professional passionate about building scalable systems, crafting intelligent AI workflows, and designing clean engineering architectures.There’s a bit more behind the scenes, but I’ll save that for a good conversation. :)

----

-## 🧠 **About Me**

-* 🔹 Data Scientist
-* 🔹 AI/ML Engineer working with modern LLM-based systems
-* 🔹 Cloud Engineer (Google Cloud)
-* 🔹 Passionate about clean architectures & first‑principles thinking
-* 🔹 Love designing end‑to‑end agent workflows

 ---